Deqa Dhalac: Life in America

 In 1992, she married Abdi Farah, a Somali businessman from Atlanta, whose family had been close with her own, and began activism to get immigrants to become citizens and register to vote.
 She worked as a cashier in a parking garage.
 With her accounting degree, she received an accounts receivable job in a hotel a few months later.
 Because she had known English as a second language, it was easier for her to excel in her career in the United States.

 In 2005, she moved to Lewiston, Maine, with her family but without her husband, who stayed to take care of his business in Atlanta but visits them frequently.
+She has lived in South Portland, Maine since 2008, where she raised her three children.

 Dhalac became an interpreter for Catholic Charities Maine before opening her own interpreting service, and earned two masters' degrees in policy and social work from the University of New Hampshire and the University of New England.

 Political career

+In 2018, Dhalac became the first Somali-American and the first Muslim elected to the South Portland city council.
+She then ran unopposed in 2020.

-Dhalac made national headlines as the first Somali-American mayor in the United States when she was elected unanimously for the post in the city of South Portland, Maine.
+Dhalac made national headlines as the first Somali-American mayor in the United States when she was elected unanimously by the City Council as the mayor of South Portland.

 In 2022, after State Representative Victoria Morales withdrew from the race for Maine's 120th State House District, Dhalac was nominated to take her place on the ballot.
 She won election to the Maine House of Representatives on November 8, 2022.